6 min read

 Connecting the Dots: From Licenses to Leverage

-The Hurdles: Why Isn't Everyone Doing This?
+The Hurdles: Why Hesitate?

 1. The Fear of Disruption